Lash-L/home-assistant.io/source/_integrations/snoo.markdown

 7. Pre-timeout - the snoo is preparing to go back to stop rotating
 8. Timeout - the snoo is stopping rotating.

-### Last Event
-The snoo will send a message whenever a event occurs.
-This entity displays the last event that was sent.
-There are 9 possible events
-1. Activity button - The activity button was pressed
-2. Timer - A timer has started, and once the timer ends, it will go down a level.
-3. Power Button - The power button has been pressed.
-4. Cry - The snoo detected your baby is crying.
-5. Command - A command was sent to the Snoo
-6. Safety clip - A safety clip was either attached or detached.
-7. Long activity press - The activity button was long pressed.
-8. Restart - The Snoo was requested to restart.
-9. Initial status requested - The status was requested at the beginning of a session.

 ## Time left
-This describes how long until the Snoo will change levels or it is -1 if it is not currently planning to change levels.
+This describes how long until the Snoo will change levels or it is Unknown if it is not currently planning to change levels.

 ## Removing the integration

-This integration follows standard integration removal.
-No extra steps arerequired.

 {% include integrations/remove_device_service.md %}